katiestar99/ansible/hacking/deprecated_issue_template.md

 ##### SUMMARY
-%(component)s contains call to Display.deprecated or AnsibleModule.deprecate and is scheduled for removal
+%(component)s contains call to Display.deprecated or AssibleModule.deprecate and is scheduled for removal

 ```
 %(line)s